 There are situations where one or more controls appear on more than one screen.
 In this situation, you must make sure that they appear in the same location and in the same relative order on all the pages.

 How to Test UI Variations across different OS Versions?

 The UI varies with the OS version and with the launch of a new version, enhancements are made in the UI.

-Let us observe the UI of the 3 latest OS that are currently available and understands how these variations affect a mobile application.
+Let us observe the UI of the 3 latest OS that is currently available and understand how these variations affect a mobile application.